maubanel/GMS2-Space-Rocks/asteroids-i/README.md

 Press the <kbd>Add Event</kbd> and select a **Step | Step** event.
 We will now adjust the **[image_alpha](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Sprites/Sprite_Instance_Variables/image_alpha.htm)**.

-> This variable is used to get or to set the alpha value for the sprite.
+> This variable (image_alpha) is used to get or to set the alpha value for the sprite.
 Alpha is always calculated as a value between 0 and 1 where 0 is completely transparent and 1 is completely opaque.

 We will fade it out over 1 second.
 We calculate this by dividing `1/room_speed`.
 We will use the **[room_speed](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Rooms/room_speed.htm)** to get an exact timing of one second.